FairyyGenie/introToIM/June17/README.md

 ### Problems
 I still haven't find out how and why but suddenly my serial monitor does not respond to me anymore.
-I will keep trying to solve that problem.
+I did what the website here told me to do: https://windowsreport.com/arduino-serial-monitor-not-working/ I will keep trying to solve that problem.